MEET AI EXTRACT

 Cost savings

 Efficient onboarding can lower administrative costs and prevent issues that might arise from non-compliance or poor performance.
 By reducing the time and resources spent on onboarding, you can also allocate more towards strategic activities and avoid expensive mistakes due to mismanaged vendor relationships, ultimately leading to better financial outcomes for the organization.
+Read this great cautionary tale about a single supplier who cost a manufacturer $1 million because procurement wasn’t engaged, and how Graphite was used to prevent that situation from recurring.

 How long does vendor onboarding take?